dafny-lang/dafny/docs/OnlineTutorial/ValueTypes.md

 holds, because we start with three 1's, then take away two to be left with one.

-Multiset disjoint (`!!`) works as expected, and is true if and only if the two multisets have no members in common.
+Multiset disjoint (`!!`) works as expected: it is true if and only if the two multisets have no members in common.
 Also, two multisets are equal if they have exactly the same count of each element.